 “And then you can automatically transfer that money to an investment account, or to an IRA, or to a Roth IRA,” Zangardi Haynes says.

-If you have any debt, make paying this off a priority.
+Make paying off debt a priority, if you have any.
 The interest you’re paying on a credit card is likely a lot more than what you’re earning on a savings account.
-(Balance transfer cards or ones with zero percent introductory periods are exceptions.)
+(Balance transfer cards or zero percent introductory APR cards are exceptions.)

 Most bank debit cards don’t let you earn cash back.
-So in most cases, using a credit card for purchases is going to help you save money throughout the year.
-Credit card companies will often let you apply cash back toward your balance or some may let you directly transfer it to your checking account.
+So in most cases, using a credit card for purchases is going to help you save money throughout the year — as long as you don’t carry a balance.
+Credit card companies will often let you apply cash back toward your balance, or some may let you directly transfer it to your checking account.